 If you have worked with React Native or Flutter before, you will find some similarities between the programming styles and probably find it easier to build UIs in SwiftUI.
 That said, even if you haven't developed in any functional programming languages before, it would just take you some time to get used to the syntax.
 Once you manage the basics, you will love the simplicity of coding complex layouts and animations in SwiftUI.

-SwiftUI has evolved so much in these three years.
-Apple has packed even more features and brought more UI components to the SwiftUI framework, which comes alongside with Xcode 14.
+SwiftUI has evolved so much in these four years.
+Apple has packed even more features and brought more UI components to the SwiftUI framework, which comes alongside with Xcode 15.
 It just takes UI development on iOS, iPadOS, and macOS to the next level.
 You can develop some fancy animations with way less code, as compared to UIKit.
 Most importantly, the latest version of the SwiftUI framework makes it easier for developers to develop apps for Apple platforms.
 You will understand what I mean after you go through the book.

 The release of SwiftUI doesn't mean that Interface Builder and UIKit are deprecated right away.
 They will still stay for many years to come.
 However, SwiftUI is the future of app development on Apple's platforms.
 To stay at the forefront of technological innovations, it's time to prepare yourself for this new way of UI development.
 And I hope this book will help you get started with SwiftUI development and build some amazing UIs.